Wholistic Transition

 Rethinking transition

-In the disability world, “transition” is the time when students with disabilities get ready to leave high school and move to adult life.
-Families often find the transition process confusing, with rushed meetings and limited choices offered for their loved ones.
-The transition process can seem especially unfriendly to those where English is a second language or who have limited experience with navigating systems.
+In the disability world, “secondary-transition” is the time when students with disabilities get ready to leave high school and move to adult life.
+Families often find the secondary-transition process confusing, with rushed meetings and limited choices offered for their loved ones.
+The secondary-transition process can seem especially unfriendly to those where English is a second language or who have limited experience with navigating systems.
 It does not have to be this way.

 Resources